Josh-Farkas/Quackhacks-2026/README.md

 Stevens Hackathon project

 ## Inspiration
-All three team of us are avid gamers that also care about our mental health.
+All three of us are avid gamers that also care about our mental health.
 Sometimes gaming can cause more harm to your mental health than one might realize.
 We wanted to build something to help gamers see how their sessions directly impact their mental and physical health.
 One might enjoy playing horror games but after looking into stress levels and sleep score realize it's not good to play them right before bed as it increases stress and causes poor sleep.

 ## What it does
 Our project connects gameplay data with biometric health signals to generate personalized reports.